getsentry/sentry-docs/src/collections/_documentation/cli/dif.md

 `--include-sources`

 : Scans the debug files for references to source code files.
-If referenced files are available on the local file system, they are bundled and uploaded as source archive.
-This allows to resolve source context.
+If referenced files are available on the local file system, they are bundled and uploaded as a source archive.
+This allows Sentry to resolve source context.
 Only specify this command when uploading from the same machine as the build.
 Otherwise, use `difutil bundle-sources` to generate the bundle ahead of time.

 `--derived-data`

-: Search for dSYMs in derived data folder.
-This is the default location Xcode stores its build output in.
+: Search for dSYMs in the derived data folder.
+Xcode stores its build output in this default location.

 `--no-zips`